Sartorius muscle

 Origin: It differs between species.
 In equines and ruminants it is located on the fascia iliaca, near the tendon of the psoas minor muscle.
 In the dog, the sartorius muscle is clearly divided into two distinct bands.
 The cranial part of the sartorius muscle originates from the ventrocranial iliac spine and the caudal part of the sartorius muscle originates from the iliac crest, between the two cranial spines of the ilium.

 Action: Flexes the hip and stifle when projecting the limb and contributes to the extension of the stifle when standing.
+It also functions as adductor.

-Nerve: Saphenous nerve.
+Nerve: Femoral nerve.

 References